Spectra of random networks in the weak clustering regime: Abstract

 \section{Abstract}

-The asymptotic behaviour of dynamical processes in networks can be expressed as a function of spectral properties of the Adjacency and Laplacian matrices.
-Although many theoretical results are known for the spectra of traditional configuration models, networks generated through these models fail to describe many topological features of real-world networks, in particular non-null values for the clustering coefficient.
-Here we study the effects of cycles or order three (triangles) in network spectra.
-By using recent advances in random matrix theory, we determine the spectrum distribution of the network Adjacency matrix as a function of the average number of triangles attached to each node for networks without modular structure and degree-degree correlations.
-Furthermore we show that cycles of order three have a weak influence on the Laplacian eigenvalues, fact that explains the recent controversy on the dynamics of clustered networks.
+The asymptotic behaviour of dynamical processes in networks can be expressed as a function of spectral properties of the corresponding adjacency and Laplacian matrices.
+Although many theoretical results are known for the spectra of traditional configuration models, networks generated through these models fail to describe many topological features of real-world networks, in particular non-null values of the clustering coefficient.
+Here we study effects of cycles of order three (triangles) in network spectra.
+By using recent advances in random matrix theory, we determine the spectral distribution of the network adjacency matrix as a function of the average number of triangles attached to each node for networks without modular structure and degree-degree correlations.
+Implications to network dynamics are discussed.
 Our findings can shed light in the study of how particular kinds of subgraphs influence network dynamics.